 The Dave Ramsey baby steps rolled out in the 1990s.
 Back then, the purchasing power of $1,000 was much different than today.
 You’d need about twice the money today to have the same purchasing power.

 It’s no secret that it takes more money to cover those unexpected expenses.
 While saving $1,000 still checks that first box, you could more easily get derailed if an emergency comes in at more than $1,000.
 To keep up with the cost of inflation, you’d need to save about $2,000 to have the same impact today as in the 1990s.

 Dave Ramsey Baby Step 2: Pay Off All Debt (Except the House) Using the Debt Snowball

-The goal is to put as much money as you can towards the lowest dollar amount and pay it off as fast as possible.
+The goal is to put as much money as possible towards the lowest dollar amount and pay it off as fast as possible.
 Paying the lowest dollar debt will then snowball that debt payment into the next lowest debt, and so on.
-So baby step 2 is all about paying off all of your consumer debt, except the mortgage.
+So baby step 2 is all about paying off your consumer debt, except the mortgage.

 Pros of Baby Step 2

 The debt snowball method is another method where the behavioral aspects trump the mathematical approach.
 The debt avalanche method, which involves paying off the highest interest-rate debts first, would be more beneficial from a mathematical standpoint.
 However, getting those small early wins by paying down small debts can help propel you to become completely debt-free.

 This step is the bread and butter of the Dave Ramsey baby steps.
 Of course, many people will tell you that low-interest-rate debt is perfectly fine to own as long as you’re investing the extra money in assets with a higher rate of return.
 However, you’ll rarely find anyone who regrets being completely debt-free.

 Dave recommends an all-in approach to becoming debt-free as quickly as possible.
 This recommendation can be extreme, depending on your financial situation.